 Most health care administrator/managers work in facilities such as nursing homes and hospitals.
 These facilities may operate around the clock, and administrators and managers may be called at all hours to deal with problems.
 They may also travel to attend meetings or inspect satellite facilities.

-Employment of medical and health services managers is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
-As the large baby-boom population ages and people remain active later in life, there should be increased demand for healthcare services.
+According to the BLS, employment of medical and health services managers is projected to grow 32 percent from 2020 to 2030, much faster than the average for all occupations.

 Health care administrators/managers receive their education through academic programs at colleges, and universities.
 Some positions are available with a bachelor’s degree in business, health policy, or administration; however, most employers require a master’s degree in business administration, hospital administration, health administration, or public health.
 Many health care administrators have doctoral degrees.
 Physician offices and some other facilities may substitute on-the-job experience for formal education.